 Our value lies in being an independent research organisation backed by the community.
 As a registered charity, we are owned by New Zealand, for the benefit of all.

 World-class immunological research and clinical trials come together on a single site at the Malaghan Institute.
-This enables scientists and doctors to work side by side, making new discoveries in the laboratory, translating them into new treatment options, and testing them in the clinic.
+This enables scientists and clinicians to work side by side, making new discoveries in the laboratory, translating them into new treatment options, and testing them in the clinic.

 More than 140 researchers and support staff work at the Malaghan Institute, deepening understanding of how to use the immune system to fight disease.

 In addition to Senior Research Staff and Postdoctoral Fellows, we have a commitment to educating, fostering and developing young scientists, PhD and Masters' students to ensure the continuing success and excellence of scientific research in New Zealand.

 The Malaghan Institute Trust Board provides governance to the organisation, representing a balance of commercial and scientific expertise.
 Our Māori advisory group, Te Urungi Māori provides advice to the leadership team, with an overall view being equitable health outcomes for Māori as a result of Malaghan Institute activities.

 While independent, we have developed and maintained close collaborative relationships with tertiary institutions, Crown Research Institutes, hospitals and clinics throughout New Zealand.